SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connecting-devices.md

 ---

 {{< c8y-admon-related >}}
-* See [Device integration tutorials](/device-tutorials/tutorials-introduction) for information on the integration of specific devices
+* [Device integration tutorials](/device-tutorials/tutorials-introduction) for information on the integration of simple demo devices.
-* See the [Device SDK guide](/device-sdk/introduction/) for information on device integration via REST and C++
+* The [Device SDK guide](/device-sdk/introduction/) for information on device integration via REST and C++.
-* See the [device control API](https://cumulocity.com/api/{{< c8y-current-version >}}/#tag/Device-control-API) for REST API methods concerning device management
+* The [device control API](https://cumulocity.com/api/{{< c8y-current-version >}}/#tag/Device-control-API) for REST API methods concerning device management.
+* The documentation for the protocols in the [Protocol integration guide](/protocol-integration/overview) for registering devices of a specific type.
 {{< /c8y-admon-related >}}

 <a name="dev-registration"></a>